JamilHossain/cpanel-api/README.md

 The function **callCpanelApi** has the parameters

 1. has to be the cpanel user you want to use
-2. Is the Module name
+2. is the Module name
 3. is the function you want to call
 4. is an array with required and/or additional parameters